-Sloan Mandel was admitted to the Law Society of Upper Canada in 1996 and is certified by the LSUC as a specialist in Civil Litigation.
-Sloan is a partner at the law firm Thomson, Rogers.
-He attended Cornell University, graduated from Osgoode Hall Law School in 1994 and was called to the Ontario Bar in 1996.
+Sloan Mandel was called to the Ontario Bar in 1996 and is certified by the LSUC as a specialist in Civil Litigation.
+He is a partner at the law firm Thomson, Rogers.
+He attended Cornell University, and graduated from Osgoode Hall Law School in 1994.
 His practice focuses exclusively on personal injury and medical malpractice litigation on behalf of plaintiffs.
-Sloan’s peers have identified Sloan as a “leading practitioner” in the area of Personal Injury Litigation and he is listed in The Best Lawyers in Canada® publication.
-In The Canadian Legal Lexpert® Directory, Sloan has been identified by his peers as “consistently, repeatedly & most frequently recommended” in the areas of medical negligence and personal injury.
+Sloan is one of only 14 plaintiff side personal injury lawyers in the province to have been concurrently listed in Lexpert and Best Lawyers in Canada; secured specialist certification from the LSUC; and is a member of a firm identified as a Top Ten litigation boutique by Canada Lawyer Magazine.

 Sloan has been published extensively in both medical and legal texts and journals.
 He is a past member of the Ontario Bar Association Health Law Executive and regularly lectures doctors, lawyers and health care professionals at a variety of educational seminars.

 Sloan and his wife Wendy, (also a top-notch litigator and partner at Thomson, Rogers) parent three amazing kids.
-Sloan also has a world-class “slap shot”.
+Sloan also has (or used to have) a world-class “slap shot”.